State of New Jersey Common Pension Fund D Boosts Stock Holdings in Adtalem Global Education Inc. (NYSE:ATGE)

-State of New Jersey Common Pension Fund D lifted its position in Adtalem Global Education Inc. (NYSE:ATGE) by 17.8% in the 4th quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 81,260 shares of the company’s stock after purchasing an additional 12,258 shares during the period.
-State of New Jersey Common Pension Fund D owned about 0.16% of Adtalem Global Education worth $2,759,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+State of New Jersey Common Pension Fund D grew its position in Adtalem Global Education Inc. (NYSE:ATGE) by 17.8% during the 4th quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The institutional investor owned 81,260 shares of the company’s stock after acquiring an additional 12,258 shares during the quarter.
+State of New Jersey Common Pension Fund D owned about 0.16% of Adtalem Global Education worth $2,759,000 as of its most recent SEC filing.

-A number of other hedge funds and other institutional investors have also recently made changes to their positions in the stock.
-Marshall Wace North America L.P. purchased a new position in Adtalem Global Education in the first quarter valued at $56,000.
-Pacer Advisors Inc. grew its position in shares of Adtalem Global Education by 3,069.9% during the 3rd quarter.
-Pacer Advisors Inc. now owns 12,553 shares of the company’s stock valued at $308,000 after acquiring an additional 12,157 shares during the period.
-Nisa Investment Advisors LLC increased its stake in shares of Adtalem Global Education by 39.1% in the 3rd quarter.
-Nisa Investment Advisors LLC now owns 4,445 shares of the company’s stock valued at $109,000 after purchasing an additional 1,250 shares in the last quarter.
-WINTON GROUP Ltd acquired a new position in Adtalem Global Education in the 3rd quarter worth about $317,000.
-Finally, Exchange Traded Concepts LLC boosted its position in Adtalem Global Education by 20.5% during the third quarter.
-Exchange Traded Concepts LLC now owns 10,716 shares of the company’s stock worth $263,000 after purchasing an additional 1,824 shares in the last quarter.
+Several other large investors have also recently modified their holdings of the company.
+Marshall Wace North America L.P. purchased a new position in shares of Adtalem Global Education in the first quarter worth about $56,000.
+Nisa Investment Advisors LLC boosted its holdings in shares of Adtalem Global Education by 39.1% during the 3rd quarter.
+Nisa Investment Advisors LLC now owns 4,445 shares of the company’s stock worth $109,000 after purchasing an additional 1,250 shares during the last quarter.
+Crossmark Global Holdings Inc. purchased a new stake in shares of Adtalem Global Education in the fourth quarter valued at approximately $213,000.
+BNP Paribas Arbitrage SA increased its holdings in shares of Adtalem Global Education by 45.5% in the third quarter.
+BNP Paribas Arbitrage SA now owns 8,614 shares of the company’s stock valued at $211,000 after purchasing an additional 2,694 shares during the last quarter.
+Finally, Janney Montgomery Scott LLC lifted its position in Adtalem Global Education by 13.0% during the fourth quarter.
+Janney Montgomery Scott LLC now owns 9,215 shares of the company’s stock worth $313,000 after buying an additional 1,059 shares in the last quarter.
 93.78% of the stock is currently owned by hedge funds and other institutional investors.

+Several research analysts have recently weighed in on ATGE shares.
+TheStreet raised shares of Adtalem Global Education from a “c+” rating to a “b-” rating in a research report on Tuesday, February 2nd.
+Barrington Research raised their price objective on Adtalem Global Education from $45.00 to $50.00 and gave the stock an “outperform” rating in a research report on Wednesday, February 3rd.

 About Adtalem Global Education